Product design system alignment

 Product and engineering teams need business logic that can be used directly in system design, delivery, and runtime control.
-IBOM gives these teams a structured specification base, while the AICE provides the governed interface for deployment and operation.
+Brando gives these teams a structured specification base and a governed interface for deployment and operation.

 When product and engineering teams inherit vague requirements, AI builds drift quickly.
 When they inherit structured specifications, delivery becomes faster, clearer, and easier to assure.